2009 CHA men's ice hockey tournament

-The 2009 CHA Men's Ice Hockey Tournament was played on March 13 and March 14, 2009 at the John S. Glas Field House in Bemidji, Minnesota.
+The 2009 CHA Men's Ice Hockey Tournament was the 10th tournament in conference history and was played between March 13 and March 14, 2009 at the John S. Glas Field House in Bemidji, Minnesota.
 By winning the tournament, Bemidji State received College Hockey America's automatic bid to the 2009 NCAA Division I Men's Ice Hockey Tournament.

 Format

-The tournament will featured two rounds of play.
-In the first round, the first and fourth seeds and second and third seeds will each play for a berth in the championship game.
-The winners of the championship, played on March 14, 2009, will receive an automatic bid to the 2009 NCAA Division I Men's Ice Hockey Tournament.
+The tournament featured two rounds of play.
+In the first round, the first and fourth seeds and second and third seeds each played for a berth in the championship game.
+The winners of the championship, played on March 14, 2009, received an automatic bid to the 2009 NCAA Division I Men's Ice Hockey Tournament.